 In Adobe Analytics, report suites are managed under Admin > Report Suites.

 It is possible to use any type of variable supported by Adobe Analytics.
-The decision about the variable type (like Custom Traffic [props], Conversion [eVar]) should be driven by specific needs of you Analytics implementation.
+The decision about the variable type (like Custom Traffic [props], Conversion [eVar]) is driven by specific needs of your Analytics implementation.